 Swimming was nightmarish, fishing areas were becoming choked, boating was restricted, and native plants were being displaced.
-The pond was becoming filled with thick plant growth while spiky surface plants multiplied and aggressive grasses infiltrated the shore.
+The pond was becoming filled with thick plant growth while aggressive grasses infiltrated the shore.
+The diversity of wildlife was decreasing.

-Working with many local and state agencies, approval was obtained to treat the pond with an ecologically safe and targeted herbicide.
+Working with many local and state agencies, approval was obtained to treat the variable milfoil and fanwort with an ecologically safe and targeted herbicide.
+Water chestnut was slowly being eliminated from being hand pulled.
+Phragmites needed yet a different approach.

 Your help is greatly appreciated!